 - Hybrid mattresses last about 7 years.
 This number may change because manufacturers continue to alter and improve hybrid designs.

 - Natural latex mattresses can last up to 15 years or more.
 Synthetic latex mattresses often have a lifespan comparable to the average memory foam mattress.

 - Reports on air bed lifespans are inconsistent.
 Some owners say their air mattress only lasted 5 years, while others say their bed lasted a decade.
-Twenty-five percent of air bed owners had to replace at least one part during its lifetime, according to Sleep Like the Dead.
+It’s not uncommon for owners to have to replace a part.

 You can extend your mattress’s likely lifespan by rotating it every three to six months.